nginxinc/nginx-loadbalancer-kubernetes/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the nginx_k8s_loadbalancer.
+The following is a set of guidelines for contributing to the nginx_loadbalancer_kubernetes.
 We really appreciate that you are considering contributing!

 #### Table Of Contents